AngelAlvarado/docker-streamsets-kafka-minecraft/readme.md

 **- Load the KafkkaCraft plugin**

-A [slightly modified version](minecraft/KafkaCraft.jar) of the original plugin has been created for this repo, here is the [source](https://github.com/AngelAlvarado/KafkaPlugin).
+A [slightly modified version](minecraft/KafkaCraft.jar?raw=true) of the original plugin has been created for this repo, here is the [source](https://github.com/AngelAlvarado/KafkaPlugin).
-Place it into ./minecraft/data/plugins (once the server is up).
+Place it into ./minecraft/data/plugins and restart the Spigot server `$docker restart mc`.

 **- Connect your Minecraft (client) to the local Spigot server**

 [![minecraft-client](images/minecraft-client.png?raw=true)](images/minecraft-client.png)

-Don't forget to Op yourself (add yourself to ops.js) and use creative mode(`/gamemode creative`).

 **- Run the kafka command and you'll see a map rendering in front of you**